mvysny/karibu-testing/karibu-testing-v8/README.md

 ### Running the UI Queue Automatically

-Now calling `MockVaadin.runUIQueue()` manually can be tedious, you can easily forget to do that which would result in mysterious test crashes.
+Calling `MockVaadin.runUIQueue()` manually in every test can be tedious.
+It is easy to forget to call the method, which results in mysterious test crashes.
 The easiest way is to take advantage of Karibu-Testing hooking mechanism, and simply invoke the `MockVaadin.runUIQueue()` before and after every component lookup: